In This Article

 The Lepide Data Security Platform will give you visibility into all activity involving your FISMA-covered data.
 It will help you to discover and classify your critical data and ensure that employees don’t have access to it unless it is absolutely necessary for them to perform their role.
 The Lepide platform will continuously monitor all activity relating to your FISMA-covered assets, and provide real-time notifications to your inbox or mobile device on important changes.
 The Lepide platform will also generate pre-defined compliance reports that can be customized to meet the FISMA requirements.

-If you’d like to see how the Lepide Data Security Platform can help you satisfy the FISMA compliance audit requirements, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you satisfy the FISMA compliance audit requirements, schedule a demo with one of our engineers.

 Philip Robinson